{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 Edit a student to change their name/phone number/email address/year of study/major/Telegram handle/remark/group

-command.
+Prerequisites: List all students using the list command.
 There must be at least one student in the list.

 Test case: edit 1 n/John